 At this time, due to COVID-19 mitigations and staffing shortages, UCLA has had to limit its number of dining facilities.
 During the fall term, dining facilities in the residence halls will be for residents only; we will not be offering the Bruin Meal Plan for off-campus students.
 We anticipate opening more outlets as opportunities for proper staff levels arise and will reassess the Bruin Meal Plan at the end of the term.

 Currently, on-campus residents have the option of three all-you-care-to-eat residential restaurants — in Carnesale Commons, Covel Commons and De Neve Plaza.
 Students may also choose from our quick-service restaurants, including Bruin Bowl, Bruin Cafe, Rendezvous, the Study at Hedrick and the Drey.
 (Please see the dining website for the most up-to-date hours of operation and menus.)

 Premier Meal Plan holders on-campus will not be allowed to swipe in guests at the all-you-care-to-eat residential restaurants.
 Students may swipe more than once at to-go restaurants.
-We are also making it possible for students to exchange meal plan swipes for food truck or ASUCLA coupons.

 Indoor seating for students with meal plans is available at all-you-care-to-eat and to-go restaurants.
 Face masks are required in all residential dining halls and restaurants except when actively eating or drinking.
 When dining outdoors in groups, UCLA is recommending that individuals wear a mask except when eating.